 Inspiration & Goals

-Yetzirah was first conceived in 2017, when the poet Jessica Jacobs began work on a collection of poems in conversation with the Torah and surrounding texts.
+Yetzirah was first conceived of in 2017, when Jessica Jacobs began work on a collection of poems in conversation with the Torah and surrounding texts.
 When she sought out other Jewish poets from whom she might learn and find inspiration, she was surprised by how difficult it was to find them and their work.

 While she continued to pursue this study and writing, a series of terrifying antisemitic attacks occurred throughout the country, including the white supremacist “Unite the Right” rally in Charlottesville and the shooting at the Tree of Life synagogue in Pittsburgh.
 As a result, more than half of Jewish respondents to a 2020 Pew Research poll said that “as a Jewish person in the United States” they felt less safe than they did five years ago.
 As she reached out to Yetzirah’s potential future community members, she heard often from Jewish poets how their MFA and PhD cohorts and professors often discouraged them from writing work that was “too Jewish” and, even once they’d left those programs, how they’d felt similar prejudice from their colleagues.

 The annual summer conference will be modeled in part on the Hindman Settlement School’s Appalachian Writers’ Workshop, a conference where one year’s faculty member is the next year’s participant, and the conference is as much a literary resource as a supportive community, growing along with its members.

 Our generative workshops, talks, and discussion panels, will explore diverse aspects of the Jewish experience, illuminating further opportunities to draw on Judaism’s traditions, cultures, and history in participants’ writing.